What Stem Cells Really Are + How To Boost Them Naturally For Regenerative Health

 Can we all use fasting to augment stem cells or regenerative processes?

-Although not directly increasing stem cells (like the rodent studies elegantly demonstrate), a pivotal and rigorously designed randomized, controlled cross-over trial research published in 2017, does demonstrate cellular clean-up and regeneration following fasting.
+Although not directly increasing stem cells (like the rodent studies elegantly demonstrate), a pivotal and rigorously designed randomized, controlled cross-over trial9 research published in 2017, does demonstrate cellular clean-up and regeneration following fasting.

 The study included 100 healthy individuals; 71 ultimately completed a fasting-mimicking diet (FMD) regimen (800 to 1,100 calories daily of a plant-based diet low in protein and simple carbohydrates that is commercially available) for five consecutive days a month for three months in a row.
 In contrast, the control group consumed an unrestricted diet every day.